 Suzuki famously showcased its B-King concept back in 2001, grabbing headlines with a supercharged Hayabusa engine and 240 section rear tyre.
 The production version, with its naturally aspirated engine and more sensible rubber, disappointed many fans who were wowed with the concept, but we expect that the SV650X concept will be much closer to the bike that will go on sale, most likely in 2019.
 Pictures already show that the X shares the standard model’s chassis and engine, while the cheaper looking exhaust system suggests that the SV650X has been designed for volume production.

-Get Suzuki Insurance through Carole Nash
+Get a Suzuki Insurance quote through Carole Nash